poise/halite/README.md

 recipes defined on that example group or groups nested inside it.
 Helper resources are automatically `step_into`'d.

-## Using a Prerelease Version of a Halite-based Cookbook
+## Using a Pre-release Version of a Cookbook

 When a Halite-based cookbook is released, a converted copy is generally uploaded to [the Supermarket](https://supermarket.chef.io/).
 To use unreleased versions, you need to pull in the code from git via bundler and then tell the Berkshelf extension to convert it for you.

-To grab the prerelease gem, add a line like the following to your Gemfile:
+To grab the pre-release gem, add a line like the following to your Gemfile:

 ```ruby
 gem 'poise-application', github: 'poise/application'
 ```

-You will need one `gem` line for each Halite-based cookbook you want to use, possibly including dependencies if you want to use prerelease versions of those as well.
+You will need one `gem` line for each Halite-based cookbook you want to use, possibly including dependencies if you want to use pre-release versions of those as well.

 Next you need to use Berkshelf to convert the gem to its cookbook form: